bparanj/crystal/electronics/components/capacitor.md

 ### Why is a Capacitor Needed?

-Capacitors serve several essential functions in electronic circuits:
+Capacitors serve several functions in electronic circuits:

 1. **Energy Storage**: Capacitors store electrical energy for later use.
-This is crucial in power supplies where they help smooth out fluctuations by storing charge when the supply voltage is high and releasing it when the supply voltage is low.
+This is useful in power supplies where they help smooth out fluctuations by storing charge when the supply voltage is high and releasing it when the supply voltage is low.
 2. **Filtering**: Capacitors are used in filter circuits to remove unwanted noise and smooth the output of power supplies.
 3. **Timing**: In combination with resistors, capacitors can create time delays in circuits, such as in timers or oscillators.
 4. **Coupling and Decoupling**: Capacitors can pass AC signals while blocking DC signals (coupling) and provide a path for AC signals to bypass certain parts of a circuit (decoupling).